ashoks773/SpatialTranscriptomicsWorkflow/README.md

 # Spatial Transcriptomics Data Analysis Tutorial

 **Spatial Transcriptomics Data Analysis Tutorial** provides a step-by-step guide to analyzing publicly available spatial transcriptomics datasets.
 This tutorial uses **Hepatocellular carcinoma (HCC) resection specimens** (Zhang et. al. 2023) and demonstrates how to load, preprocess, normalize, and visualize the data.
 The analysis is performed in the Jupyter notebook `st_tutorial_AKS.ipynb`, and all data and outputs are stored in the `data` folder.
+Addtional Jupyter notebook "st_CellTypeAnnotation_AKS.ipynb" is also uploded for detailed Cell Type Annotations

 ---
 ## Overview